vivaria/edisonrul.ing/README.md

 *   The (2) Trigger Effect is mandatory, it activates even if "Necroface" changed locations.
     *   Example 1: "Necroface" removed from play as cost for "Skull Lair" (Chain Link 1), and is Special Summoned by "Escape from the Dark Dimension" (Chain Link 2).
     *   Example 2: "Necroface" removed from play as cost for "Skull Lair" (Chain Link 1), and is returned to the Graveyard by "Burrial from a Different Dimension" (Chain Link 2).
     *   Example 3: "Necroface" is Normal Summoned and activates it's (1) effect (Chain Link 1) simultaneously with the effect of "Future Visions" (Chain Link 2).
 When resolving the chain: "Necroface" is first removed from play by "Future Visions", then shuffled back into the Deck by it's (1) effect.
-A new chain starts since "Necroface's" (2) effect has met its trigger condition.
+A new chain starts since "Necroface"'s (2) effect has met its trigger condition.

 ## NECROVALLEY\*